CUBRID/cubrid-manual/en/sql/query/truncate.rst

 You can delete all records in the specified table by using the **TRUNCATE** statement.

-It has following advantages than using the **DELETE FROM** *table_name* statement without a **WHERE** clause.
+It has the following advantages over using the **DELETE FROM** *table_name* statement without a **WHERE** clause.

-* It's way faster due to deleting all indexes and constraints in adavance and deleing records at once.
+* It's way faster due to deleting all indexes and constraints in advance and deleting records at once.
 * There is no vacuum cost.
-* It generates way lesser log records so that it is better in terms of HA, Recovery and Rollback.
+* It generates way lesser log records so that it is better in terms of HA replication, Recovery, and Rollback.

 .. note::